apache/aurora/docs/getting-started/tutorial.md

 in that order:

 * Cluster refers to the name of a particular Aurora installation.
-* Role names are user accounts existing on the slave machines.
+* Role names are user accounts existing on the agent machines.
 If you don't know what accounts are available, contact your sysadmin.
 * Environment names are namespaces; you can count on `test`, `devel`, `staging` and `prod` existing.